George Chorpenning: Early life

+Utah-California mail contracts

+1851 Route 5066

-He teamed with fellow Pennsylvania entrepreneur Absolam Woodward, and they received a contract in April 1851 from the U.S. Post Office to provide monthly transport of the mail between Sacramento, California and Salt Lake City, the most difficult leg of the first overland mail service.
+He teamed with fellow Pennsylvania entrepreneur Absalom Woodward, and they received a contract in April 1851 from the U.S. Post Office to provide monthly transport of the mail between Sacramento, California and Salt Lake City, the most difficult leg of the first overland mail service.
 The mails were run once per month in each direction.
 It was a hard journey over the Sierra Nevada, and 16 days was considered good time.

 Captain Woodward, of Indiana County, Pennsylvania, made his first run, from California to Salt Lake City, in the winter of 1851/1852.
 He (as well as four other men in the party) was killed in an Indian attack at Stone House, Nevada; after that Chorpenning had the contract alone, and initially rode the trips himself.
 Although he persisted in keeping to his agreement with the Post Office, he saw that the schedule was difficult to meet, and that their chosen route along the California Trail was difficult to follow, especially in winter.

+1854 Route 12801

 Chorpenning renewed his mail contract in 1854, but switched the route to an all-season road from Salt Lake City southwest to San Diego, California, and from there by ship to San Francisco, California.
 In 1858 he received a third government contract, this time for twice-monthly service and including stagecoach (passenger) service.
 By then Chorpenning had learned from Howard Egan about a more direct route from Salt Lake City, around the south end of the Great Salt Lake Desert, and through the mountains of central Nevada to the new towns of Carson City, Nevada and Genoa, Nevada.
 In 1859 Chorpenning used the eastern half of this route, connecting with the original Humboldt River route at Gravelly Ford, near present-day Beowawe, Nevada.
 By 1860 the full Central Nevada Route had been surveyed by James H. Simpson and improved by the U.S. Army.
 Chorpenning built a series of provisioned way stations along the route to allow rapid exchange of mule teams.

 Unfortunately Chorpenning also had his mail contract annulled in 1860, largely for political reasons.
 Companies headed by William Hepburn Russell took over the route, and used Chorpenning's way stations to establish the short-lived Pony Express mail service.
-The Pony Express became obsolete in late 1861 when the First Transcontinental Telegraph, also using Chorpenning's route and way stations, became operational.
-Transportation along Chorpenning's central route continued until the First transcontinental railroad was completed in 1869.